marinavillaschi/customer-acquisition/README.md

 3. Classification Model

     The previous analysis will be used to predict what individuals will respond to the marketing campaing so that the company can focus on them instead of the entire population.
+[PyCaret](https://pycaret.gitbook.io/docs/) library will be used for this task!